oddmayo/oddmayo.github.io/_posts/2025-11-04-AI-Web-Scraping.md

 </details>

-Crawl4AI takes care of a lot of things in the background (browser headers, captchas, ).
+Crawl4AI takes care of a lot of things in the background (browser headers, captchas, human behaviour simulation, etc).
 Make sure to explore all the available parameters to create a more robust scraper.

 The output is pretty standard; the HTML is converted into Markdown so any LLM can read it.
 If you want to extract specific elements you can use any of the [LLM-Free Strategies](https://docs.crawl4ai.com/extraction/no-llm-strategies/), but we are going in the opposite direction.